^

 Complications of heart failure

-Complications can be associated at different stages of heart failure.
-As the degree of heart failure increases, complications occur more often and occur more severely.
-Some complications can become the direct cause of death.
+Complications may occur at different stages of heart failure.
+As the degree of heart failure increases, complications occur more frequently and are more severe.
+Some complications may become the immediate cause of death.

-True hyponatremia develops with prolonged use of diuretics against a background of a salt-free diet.
-In this case, the sodium content in the serum is less than 130 mmol / l.
-There is a painful thirst, a decrease in appetite, dryness in the mouth, vomiting, etc.
+True hyponatremia develops with prolonged use of diuretics against the background of a salt-free diet.
+In this case, the sodium content in the blood serum is less than 130 mmol/l.
+There is a painful thirst, loss of appetite, dry mouth, vomiting, etc.

-On the ECG, AB-conduction may be shortened, the end part of the ventricular complex may be changed.
+On the ECG, there may be a shortening of the AV conduction and a change in the terminal part of the ventricular complex.

 Complications of heart failure